blissinvite/blissinvite.github.com/our-story/index.md

 <h2>We are different in two ways:</h2>

 <p>1.
 We are a full service invitation management company.
 Our products and services are sold as one package.
-And we have a simple three tier pricing system: standard, premium and Lux.</p>
+And we have a simple three tier pricing system: Standard, Premium and Lux.</p>
 <p>Included in each package is :</p>
 <p>a.
 A suite of cards that you will need for your wedding day </p>
 <p>b.
 A web app that allows you to manage the invitation process from beginning to end, starting with guest address collection and RSVP management </p>